Travelling with a baby

 The evening ended brilliantly at Mondrian – with cocktails and lovely ladies talking us through the hotel, the bars, the achievements.
 Being so in love for so many years with its sibling in Noho – Sanderson, Mondrian just charmed us instantly.
 It’s funky and designery without being cluttered, pretentious or stark.
 The nautical theme and UK-US references are everywhere, Warhol like arty objects and secluded corners.
 The Dandylyan bar recently got awarded best 2017 cocktail bar and I do confess the botanical concoctions were sublime.

-Luckily at this point my other half chipped in to run around a super excited monkey – after in his little 4 years old of experience you do not get invited so often to such VIP bespoke afternoons.
+Luckily at this point my other half chipped in to run around a super excited monkey – Mondrian hotel with kids is totally feasible but certainly more enjoyable with dad taking over.
 R inspected curiously the ships, had a juice, a crunchy apple, admired some more the river and the boats – a lot of mayhem and mischief towards the end.

 We went back child-free and with friends to Rumpus rooftop sibling – great fun, superb cocktails and very cool rooftop views.
+Mondrian hotel with kids will be back with cheeky monkeys slightly older!
 Southbank with kids or without is so much fun!